-In this section, we compare the performances of various likelihood approaches introduced in Sec.~\ref{sec:highl} for the high-$\ell$ regime and in Sec.~\ref{sec:lowl} for the low-$\ell$ regime.
-In particular, we are interested in testing the different likelihood performances with respect to the ability to produce unbiased constraints on cosmological parameters.
-Where relevant, we also compare the different performances in terms of computational costs.
+In this section, we compare the performance of various likelihood approaches introduced in Sec.~\ref{sec:highl} for the high-$\ell$ regime and in Sec.~\ref{sec:lowl} for the low-$\ell$ regime.
+In particular, we are interested in testing the different likelihood performance with respect to the ability to produce unbiased constraints on cosmological parameters.
+Where relevant, we also compare the different performance in terms of computational costs.
 In what follows, we first discuss the comparison of likelihood approaches in the small-scale regime (Sec.~\ref{sec:comparison_highl}), and then move to the presentation of the results in the large-scale regime (Sec.~\ref{sec:comparison_lowl}).